vippsas/vipps-magento/docs/FAQ.md

 ## How do I enable Vipps/MobilePay Payment for Klarna Checkout

-To enable the Vipps payment method for Klarna Checkout, it should be chosen in the list of external payment methods in the appropriate Klarna checkout settings section.
+Select Vipps MobilePay from the list of external payment methods in the appropriate Klarna checkout settings section.

 ![Screenshot of Klarna checkout settings](images/klarna_checkout.png)